 Through embracing the values of Kaitiakitanga – GuardianShip, we wish to:

 We are a learning organisation and over the past three decades, we have trained many crew in the “Tucker way”.
 A large number of our former crew have gone on to be Masters in their own right and had or have full time careers in the Maritime industry.
-Some have worked all-round the world on super yachts, others are tourism boats masters and a number of them are running their own Charter business.
+Some have worked all round the world on super yachts, others are tourism boat masters and a number of them are running their own Charter businesses.

 As Te Tai Tokerau Northland’s tall ship, we are proud to support our community.
 We are pleased to offer gift vouchers for a sail where the recipient organisation aligns with our giving criteria.

 For members of community groups, we have special rates and special sailings so that your group can enjoy a sailing on board the R. Tucker Thompson.
 Please contact us to see how we can help.

 The Trust’s financial year runs from 1st June to 31st May, with our Annual Report being published in November.
 Our annual reports provide a great and easy-to-read overview of the Trust’s work; and how we earn income through our tourism sailings in the Bay of Islands as well as how those funds are then applied for our youth development voyages, developing leadership, confidence and teamwork for the young people of Te Tai Tokerau Northland.